Edmonson County Middle

 | What Councils Do

-Administrator – Principal Brandon Prunty (standing, second from right)
+Administrator – Principal Brandon Prunty (second from right)

-Members – Chris Hay (standing, far left), Greg Carter (standing,
+Members – Chris Hay (standing in back), Greg Carter (center),

 Members – Chris